What is it like being part of a large IC team? You’re about to find out as I have a guest post for you today by Josephine Graham.

 Learn via All Things IC Masterclasses

 Are you new to internal communication?
 If so, my upcoming Internal Communication Masterclass on 29 January 2020 is for you.
-It’s taking place in London and is suitable for people working in internal communication who are looking for a confidential space to learn, ask questions and air their challenges and ideas.
+It’s taking place at the new All Things IC Hub in London and is suitable for people working in internal communication who are looking for a confidential space to learn, ask questions and air their challenges and ideas.

 Perhaps you’re fairly new in role or have found yourself responsible for IC.
 Or maybe you’ve never studied comms before and would like to learn more.
 This is the course for you.